Monsignor: Other monsignors

 As a result of this they were in some countries referred to as "black protonotaries".
-However, Pontificalis domus of Paul VI removed this position (titular protonotaries) from the Papal Household, even though the title of "monsignor", which is to be distinguished from a prelatial rank, has not been withdrawn from vicars general, as can be seen, for instance, from the placing of the abbreviated title "Mons." before the name of every member of the secular (diocesan) clergy listed as a vicar general in the Annuario Pontificio.
+However, the 1968 motu proprio Pontificalis Domus of Pope Paul VI removed the position of titular protonotary from the Papal Household, even though the title of monsignor, which is to be distinguished from a prelatial rank, has not been withdrawn from vicars general – as can be seen, for instance, from the placing of the abbreviated title Mons. before the name of every member of the secular (diocesan) clergy listed as a vicar general in the Annuario Pontificio.